Gene RiddleFounder & Managing Partner

-Gene Riddle is a founding member of Riddle & Brantley, LLP, a law firm that employs 10 lawyers with more than 160 years of combined legal experience.
+Gene Riddle is a founding member of Riddle & Brantley, a law firm that employs 12 attorneys with more than 225 years of combined legal experience.
 Gene is quick to stress his family’s deep North Carolina ties.
 A Stanly County native, he grew up in Aberdeen after moving from Albemarle.
 He has practiced law in North Carolina since September 1985.

 Gene’s parents were both educators.
 His father, a longtime superintendent of Moore County Schools, encouraged him to go to law school after college.

 “My dad is probably the most honest person that was ever born,” he says.
 “Honest to a fault.
 He said we needed more honest lawyers, and I’d be a good one.”

 Today, Gene believes honesty, integrity and willingness to work hard are the bedrock principles of a good attorney.
 That is what he and the other lawyers at Riddle & Brantley provide to their injured clients.
 Gene spends much of his time reviewing cases as well as instructing and supervising attorneys and paralegals.
 However, he also continues to directly handle cases as the lead attorney and he touches most of the personal injury cases that come into the firm.

 North Carolina Personal Injury Lawyer Committed to Excellent Client Service

 Gene is particularly proud of his firm’s pledge to respond to phone calls and e-mails after hours and on weekends.
 As a result, he monitors almost all inquiries received.

 “The person who answers our phone or gets the e-mail can contact four attorneys who are set up to review the potential client’s inquiry,” he says.
 “Ninety-five percent of the time, I’ll be the first one to respond.”